Unlocking Magento’s Power

 I think you’ll agree – Magento is a beast.

 Getting it perfectly optimized for search engines is an ongoing project.
-You’re trying to focusing on growing sales on your ecommerce site and SEO is one of the best ways to do so.
+You’re trying to focus on growing sales on your ecommerce site and SEO is one of the best ways to do so.

 But you’re a little bit lost.